shellphish/ictf-website/index.md

 iCTF 2021
 ---------

-The iCTF 2021 is scheduled on December 3, 2021 from 10am Pacific Time to 7pm Pacific Time.
+The iCTF 2021 took place on December 3, 2021 from 10am Pacific Time to 7pm Pacific Time.

-***UPDATE: This year's competition (registration, howto, and more) can be found at [ictf.gg](https://ictf.gg).
-The time on CTFTime is incorrect, when in doubt please refer to the times in the [ictf.gg How-To](https://ictf.gg/howto)!***

 ***UPDATE: iCTF 2021 is officially over, thanks to everyone organizing and all of you playing, we hope you had a blast!
 Archived artifacts of the competition (scoreboard, competition website) can be found at the [iCTF 2021 Archive](archive/ictf_2021)!***